-Origin also operates Australia’s largest power station, Eraring Power Station, located near Port Macquarie in New South Wales.
+Origin also operates Australia’s largest power station, Eraring Power Station, located near Lake Macquarie in New South Wales.
 Eraring is one of the most efficient and lowest carbon intensity coal-fired power stations in New South Wales.
 It is crucial to maintaining a reliable supply of energy across the state, providing approximately 25 per cent of its power.

 In addition, Origin has a 50 per cent interest in three co-generation plants which supply electricity and steam under long-term contracts.
 View a complete list of Origin's power stations.

 Power generation from wind farms